 A student who desires to have a private location in which to express breast milk on the Pueblo Campus will have access to the centrally located Central Administration Building, Room 004.
 This room is private and secured with a cypher lock.
-Students wishing to utilize this location must first notify the Student Services office to sign up and receive the combination.
+Students wishing to utilize this location must first notify the Student Success office to sign up and receive the combination.

 As a secondary location should one be needed, students may utilize the Health Center Facilities and must notify the clinic in advance of their need and schedule time to utilize the facility.
-Students at branch campuses shall notify the branch campus dean who will work with the Facilities and the Chief Student Services Officer or designee to identify an appropriate location.
+Students at branch campuses shall notify the branch campus dean who will work with the Facilities and the Vice President of Student Success or designee to identify an appropriate location.

 Access will be granted on a term-by-term basis.
-Students will need to contact the Chief Student Services Office before the end of each term to request access for all subsequent terms.
+Students will need to contact the Vice President of Student Success before the end of each term to request access for all subsequent terms.

-Please be sure to leave the room in the same condition it was when you entered and report any issues or concerns to the Chief Student Services Officer.
+Please be sure to leave the room in the same condition it was when you entered and report any issues or concerns to the Vice President of Student Success.